Sherman's March (1986 film): Production

 McElwee called his previous film Backyard "a sketch for Sherman's March, an experiment in how I could approach the bigger film".
 He called the former film "cruder" because I was just learning to shoot as a one-person crew.
 I was just getting over that odd sense of camera shyness in reverse.
 It takes a while to summon the gumption to shoot people you know well, to be able to face them and talk to them as you're filming.
-Also, I was using a Nagra 4, a very large tape recorder: it weighs 20 pounds and I carried it slung over my shoulder.
+Also, I was using a Nagra 4, a very large tape recorder: it weighs 20 lbs and I carried it slung over my shoulder.
 For Sherman's March, I used a miniature Nagra SN, a very highly developed piece of recording equipment that could fit on my belt.
 This technological improvement made shooting much easier.

-Initially, McElwee thought the film would be a "synthesis of Backyard and Space Coast," but the day after filming the Scottish games, his sister said—somewhat seriously, somewhat joking—'You should use the camera as a way to meet women.'
-She's sincerely upset about my having ended my relationship with my girlfriend, and she's looking for ways to get me back on my feet. ...[A]t the point when she gave me her advice about how to use the camera, I experienced a minor epiphany.
+Initially, McElwee thought the film would be a "synthesis of Backyard and Space Coast," but the day after filming the Scottish games, his sister said—somewhat seriously, somewhat joking—"You should use the camera as a way to meet women."
+She's sincerely upset about my having ended my relationship with my girlfriend, and she's looking for ways to get me back on my feet. ...
+[A]t the point when she gave me her advice about how to use the camera, I experienced a minor epiphany.

 McElwee set out to film Sherman's March with just a $9,000 grant, and began conducting mostly impromptu interviews.
 "Pretty much I always walked in on them," he said, characterizing his methods.
 "I guess what my conversations have that conventional interviews don't is a serendipitous quality, and emotional charge that has something to do with the personal connection between the subject and the film-maker.
 I never came with a list of questions."
 The film ultimately cost $75,000 to complete.

 Principal photography lasted about five months, and McElwee estimated that he shot about 25 hours of footage: I was almost always ready to shoot.
 I kept the camera within reaching distance, sometimes balanced on my shoulder ...
 Even between major portraits, when I was on the road, I was totally open to filming whatever might happen in a gas station or in a restaurant, or wherever.
-So in one sense you can count all that time as 'filming time.'
+So in one sense you can count all that time as "filming time."